-Knowing your prospect’s pain points will, first of all, make it easy for you to explain your product’s value to them.
+Knowing your prospect’s pain points will make it easy for you to explain your product’s value to them.
 If you know that your product can solve their problem it will be easier to sell.

-Second of all, knowing their pain points and empathising with them will make the prospect trust you and feel comfortable talking to you.
+Knowing their pain points and empathizing with them will make the prospect trust you and feel comfortable talking to you.
 If you can show that you understand their problem and that you’re on their side and able to help, they will be much more willing to listen to what you have to say.

 So how do you find out these all-important pain points?
 Here are some tips on how to do just that: